-Why Downsizing Makes Sense
+Why It Makes Sense

 Couples often start their married life in a tiny starter home, upgrade to a slightly larger home to raise a few kids, and then stay in that hopefully mortgage-free home in retirement.
 But many retirees no longer need a several bedroom home.
-And even if your spacious home is paid off by the time you retire, which is increasingly unlikely, your costs for maintenance and utilities are inherently higher.
+And even if your spacious home is paid off, by the time you retire, which is increasingly unlikely, your costs for maintenance and utilities are inherently higher.